Network = Knowledge

 Join a professional group.
 The Association of Fundraising Professionals has free webinars, low-cost events, networking opportunities, and a directory of local members.
 If you are working at a school, contact the accrediting body to which your school belongs.
 There you will find a list of schools within your network and the professional development events that are coordinated by the association.

 Authors.
 There are some excellent books on fundraising, branding initiatives, and leadership.
-This publisher carries titles you should have in your library.
 Contact an author directly to clarify something in the text that might be a sticking point for you.
 Most will be responsive and happy to answer a brief question.
 The author's insight and the fact that you have communicated with her directly will carry weight with your organization's leadership when pitching a new strategy.

 The larger your pool of contacts and resources, the more you will be able to advance the mission of your organization and in turn, advance your career.